Datavorous/minpx/README.md

 <img src="https://raw.githubusercontent.com/Datavorous/minpx/main/media/anim.gif">

 ## Introduction
 This is merely a hobby project.
-It already has all the features which I need for making pixel art for games.
+It already has all the features which I need for making pixel art.
 I'll only add essential features to it which I think are required, maybe in the future.<br>
 You may modify it and use it yourself btw.

 ## Features